 During the BloodSTAR transition period (July to December 2016), the addition of ‘new’ Criteria ‘evidence items’ fields does not change the basis for approval of authorisation of Ig product.
 Authorisers will evaluate authorisation requests with the same approach that applies to authorisation based on the use of previous paper forms.
-The Criteria (Second Edition) for states not yet transitioned to BloodSTAR.

 - Access to intravenous immunoglobulin (IVIg) in Australia

 - Access to subcutaneous immunoglobulin (SCIg) in Australia

 - Access to normal human immunoglobulin (NHIg) in Australia